florimondmanca/aiometer/README.md

 ### Running tasks

 `aiometer` provides 4 different ways to run tasks concurrently in the form of 4 different run functions.
 Each function accepts all the options documented in [Flow control](#flow-control), and runs tasks in a slightly different way, allowing to address a variety of use cases.
-Here's a handy table for reference:
+Here's a handy table for reference (see also the [API Reference](#api-reference)):

 | Entrypoint      | Use case                                       |
 | --------------- | ---------------------------------------------- |